 This basic white sauce is the building block of great recipes like homemade mac and cheese or lasagna.
-It comes together quickly and easily on the stove.
+This homemade sauce recipe comes together quickly and easily on the stove.

 I first learned to cook out of my mom’s yellow Pillsbury cookbook.
 It was written in 1971, back in the days when home economics was still taught in schools and when branded cookbooks listed real ingredients like 1 cup flour instead of one 6-ounce package Mary Mary’s baking mix.

 Nowadays many cookbooks offer you recipes that are simply open this can, shake in this mix, stir and done.
 While the convenience is nice, the ingredients not so much.

 After years of buying canned cream soups to make Cheesy Potatoes, I realized that those cans were just a basic white sauce, something so simple and delicious that you can make in minutes—without all the preservatives and junk.

 The secret to great tasting casseroles and other dishes?
 The secret is in the sauce— the white sauce.